fedora-python/portingguide/source/iterators.rst

     powered = [power_function(num) for num in numbers]

-Alternatively, you can keep the higher-order function call.
+Alternatively, you can keep the higher-order function call, and wrap the result in ``list``.
 However, many people will find the resulting code less readable::

     def power_function(x):